Difference Rewards Policy Gradients: Experiments

 \subsection{Comparison to Baselines}

-We compare to a range of other policy gradient methods: independent learners using REINFORCE to assess the benefits of using a difference rewards mechanism.
-We also compare against a standard A2C algorithm \cite{ac} with decentralized actors and a centralized action-value function critic to show that our improvements are not only due to the centralized information provided to the agents during training, denoted as Q-A2C here.
-Our main comparison is with COMA \cite{coma}, a state-of-the-art difference rewards method using the $Q$-function for computing the differences.
-Finally, we compare against the algorithm proposed by \citeauthor{reward2} \cite{reward2}, to show the benefit of learning a centralized reward network to estimate the difference rewards in Dr.ReinforceR.
+We compare to a range of other policy gradient methods: independent learners using REINFORCE to assess the benefits of using a difference rewards mechanism, labelled PG.
+We also compare against a standard actor-critic algorithm \citep{ac} with decentralized actors and a centralized action-value function critic to show that our improvements are not only due to the centralized information provided to the agents during training, denoted as CentralQ here.
+Our main comparison is with COMA \citep{coma}, a state-of-the-art difference rewards method using the $Q$-function for computing the differences.
+Finally, we compare against the algorithm proposed in \citep{reward2}, to show the benefit of learning a centralized reward network to estimate the difference rewards in Dr.ReinforceR.
+Indeed, this algorithm learns an individual approximation of the reward function $R_{\psi^i}(s,a^i)$ for each agent $i$, and uses this in estimating the difference rewards as in Equation \ref{eq:dr} to learn the agents' policies.
 We adapted this method to use policy gradients instead of evolutionary algorithms to optimise the policies to not conflate the comparisons with the choice of a policy optimizer where possible, and only focus on the effect of using difference rewards during learning.

-The optimal learning rates for the policy networks $\alpha_{\theta}$, the critics $\alpha_{\omega}$ (set to an higher value than $\alpha_{\theta}$ in order to allow these to learn faster than the policies and provide them with informative gradients, a standard assumption in policy gradient methods \cite{lr}) and the reward networks $\alpha_{\psi}$ for each method have been found through a gridsearch over the same set of standard values for each method independently on both tasks with only $N=3$ agents, and these have been subsequently used for the same problems with more agents.
-Table \ref{tab:lr} reports the value of the used learning rates $\alpha_{\theta}$ and $\alpha_{\omega/\psi}$ for each compared method on each problem.

-All the methods have been trained for the same amount of episodes and all their other hyperparameters are set to the same values and have not been optimized: the reward network $R_{\psi}$ and the critic network $Q_{\omega}$ for Q-A2C and COMA all have the same structure, that is a single-layer feedforward neural network with $256$ hidden units using ReLU as the activation function before the final linear layer, as the size of the functions these have to represent is analogous.
-Every experiment has been repeated $10$ times with different random seeds to assess variance across different runs, and in each episode the starting positions of each agent and the other entities have been randomly reset to avoid the policies to overfit to a specific configuration.
+Additionally, the multi-agent A\textsuperscript{*} (MAA\textsuperscript{*}) exact planning algorithm \citep{maastar,decpomdp} has been applied to the smaller instances of the two problems with only $N=3$ agents, as an upper bound for assessing the overall performance of the investigated learning algorithms.
+Because of the exponentially many joint actions to expand at each state, it has not been possible to apply such an algorithm to larger instances.